ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 Application Error Code:

-: A 32-bit error code provided by the application closing the connection.
+: A 32-bit error code provided by the application closing the session.

 Application Error Message:

-: A UTF-8 encoded error message string provided by the application closing the connection.
+: A UTF-8 encoded error message string provided by the application closing the session.
 The message takes up the remainder of the capsule, and its length MUST NOT exceed 1024 bytes.

 An endpoint that sends a CLOSE_WEBTRANSPORT_SESSION capsule MUST immediately